cambridge-healthcare/hi_sinatra-docker/Continuous.Delivery.with.Docker.and.Jenkins.Part.2.md

 instances using independent Redis server instances for a total of 10 Docker containers.

-* since all dependent services are running in their own containers, start a new container from the app image that we've just built and expose IPs for those containers as envs, eg `-e REDIS_HOST=172.17.0.8`.
+* since all dependent services are running in their own containers, we start a new container from the app image that we've just built and expose IPs for those containers as envs, eg `-e REDIS_HOST=172.17.0.8`.